output: pdf_document

 ### Writing the negative log-likelihood function

-Pi = stationary_cont(Q) # stationary dist of CT Markov chain
+Pi = stationary_ct(Q) # stationary distribution of the CTMC

 ind = which(!is.na(x))